 The Department of Consumer Affairs (DCA) Commissioner Lorelei Salas (pictured) today announced the release of a report by its Office of Labor Policy & Standards (OLPS) titled “Lifting up Paid Care Work: Year One of New York City’s Paid Care Division.”

-The report provides an analysis of what the City’s has learned, model standards for paid care jobs, an overview of its accomplishments, and a roadmap for action it plans to take in the years to come as the Paid Care Division concludes its first year.
+The report provides an analysis of what the City’s Paid Care Division has learned, model standards for paid care jobs, an overview of its accomplishments, and a roadmap for action it plans to take in the years to come as the Paid Care Division concludes its first year.
 In partnership with Ruth Milkman of The City University of New York, DCA also released the “Making Paid Care Work Visible” report, which, using focus group and survey results, details the concerns of New York City’s home-based paid care workers whose voices are too often unheard or disregarded by policymakers or by the wider public.
 Home-based paid care work is a rapidly growing field of employment in New York City and across the nation; paid care workers provide essential care to children, the elderly and disabled, as well as basic services like house cleaning.
 Yet this type of work is notorious for low pay and status, leaving workers economically insecure, vulnerable, and disrespected.
 Together, today’s reports provide critical insight into the growing need for OLPS’ role in the development of innovative policies that raise job standards, and for the Paid Care Division to expand its outreach and educational resources to workers and employers alike in its second year.

 The Paid Care Division, housed within the Department of Consumer Affairs (DCA) and its Office of Labor Policy & Standards, is the only governmental office in the United States charged with raising job standards in care industries.
 The Division works in partnership with paid care worker organizations, employers, and other stakeholders to engage in policy development, outreach and education for workers and employers, intake and referral to outside resources for paid care workers, and original research.
 The Paid Care Division also draws on DCA resources and enforcement authority, including its enforcement of NYC’s Paid Sick Leave Law, to meet care workers’ needs and elevate their important work.